 Day 2, iterate 3d printed frame

-So I set this to print overnight, and it looks like someone removed it before it was done, maybe it warped or something.
+I set the model to print overnight, but it looks like someone removed it before it was done.
+It was likely warped

 Some issues from testing the failed print, it looks like I can screw on the bolt, but it takes some force and there isn't much clearance for the bolt head.

-Apart from cutting myself removing the supports, it looks like the locking mechanism had a too tight tolerance, yet had features that were too narrow.
-Specificially the region in the sliding mechanism that was 0.8mm vanished and the bottom layer of the extruded pattern also was not completely filled in
+It looks like the locking mechanism had a too tight tolerance, yet had features that were too narrow.
+Specificially the region in the sliding mechanism that was 0.8mm vanished and the bottom layer of the extruded pattern also was not completely filled in.

 The magnets and the screw where a little tight as well, and the cover for the magnet slots is not wide enough.
 It looks like I should have a larger tolerance for everything.